 Since its founding in 2001, the Nebraska University Center for Information Assurance (NUCIA) has helped improve the posture of information assurance awareness locally, regionally and nationally.
 The collaborative efforts of faculty, students and community partners have earned UNO the distinction of being named a Center of Academic Excellence in Information Assurance Education by the National Security Agency (NSA).

-Studying information assurance is a little bit like studying medicine: there’s an endless list of applications and possibilities.
-Other IS&T disciplines such as computer science and bioinformatics intertwine with IA coursework.
+Studying information assurance and cybersecurity is a little bit like studying medicine: there’s an endless list of applications and possibilities.
+Other IS&T disciplines such as computer science and bioinformatics intertwine with cybersecurity coursework.
 There’s even an overlap with criminal justice.

 NUCIA engages in timely and relevant research, and our interests are as diverse as information assurance is vast.
 Some popular, ongoing research areas are: